graham768/anlage-wellness-netlify/src/pages/about/index.md

 path: /about
 title: "Hiya, I'm Dacia! "
 ---
 ![](/img/img_20210213_111354_541-1-.jpg)

 ### Optimal Performance Coach + Personal Trainer + Outdoor Enthusiast + People Lover (...Most of the time.
 I am an INFJ after all)

 Baths and quiet mornings are as important to me as friend-filled adventures.
-I’ve built my life around being able to say “fuck yes” to the opportunities that excite me most.
 Oh, and I tend to swear a bit.

 ### Blah.